nishanths/scrobble/doc/content/api/src/scrobbled__color.md

 SongResponse[]
 ```
 The response is a list of `SongResponse` objects.
 Each song in the response
-corresponds one of the songs in albums with matching artwork.
+corresponds any one of the songs in albums with matching artwork.

 See [Types](/types).